Gigan: Characteristics

 Gigan possesses an integrated jet pack to fly, a circular saw in his abdomen, and hooked blades in place of hands.
 In Zone Fighter, the tips of the hooks were able to release an explosive charge on contact with an enemy.

-The Godzilla: Final Wars version has grappling hooks in his arms, a plier at the end of his tail, and can shoot boomerang circular saw blades from his neck and a laser from his eyes.
+The Godzilla: Final Wars version has grappling hooks in his arms, uses a plier at the end of his tail, can shoot boomerang circular saw blades from his neck, and can fire a laser from his eyes.
 Later the Xiliens replaced his hooks with double-bladed chainsaws.

+History

 Showa era (1972-1973)

 Gigan debuts in the 1972 film Godzilla vs. Gigan, in which he and King Ghidorah are summoned to Earth by the Nebulans, cockroach-like alien race whose planet had been ravaged by another race and wish to subjugate the Earth in order to create a utopia of "perfect peace".
 However, the monsters are challenged and defeated by Godzilla and Anguirus.

-In the 1973 film, Godzilla vs. Megalon, Gigan is sent by the Nebulans to assist the Seatopian in their assault on humanity by aiding their god, Megalon, in a battle against Godzilla and Jet Jaguar.
+In the 1973 film, Godzilla vs. Megalon, Gigan is sent by the Nebulans to assist the Seatopians in their assault on humanity by aiding their god, Megalon, in a battle against Godzilla and Jet Jaguar.
 After having his arm broken by Jet Jaguar however, Gigan retreats into outer space, leaving Megalon to face Godzilla and Jet Jaguar alone.

-In the same year, Gigan also makes an appearance in Toho's television series Zone Fighter, after his battle with Godzilla and Jet Jaguar, Gigan is captured by alien race called the Garogans and sent back to Earth to prevent Godzilla from rescuing Zone Fighter.
+In the same year, Gigan also makes an appearance in Toho's television series Zone Fighter.
+After his battle with Godzilla and Jet Jaguar, Gigan is captured by an alien race called the Garogans and sent back to Earth to prevent Godzilla from rescuing Zone Fighter.
 He was temporarily defeated by the former, but revived once Godzilla left and faced Zone Fighter, who eventually killed Gigan.